U.N. Ramps Up Education for Rohingya Refugees in Bangladesh

 UNICEF aims to reach 260,000 children with education services this year by extending its network of learning centers to about 2,500.
 The agency is also increasing efforts to provide vocational and other training to adolescents, as there is currently no secondary education available.
 According to UNICEF, 97% of Rohingya refugees aged 15-24 receive no education at all.

 “I’ve been coming to class for almost a month now,” said Minara, an 11-year-old refugee who stopped studying after arriving in Bangladesh because the conditions in makeshift educational centers were dirty and hot, according to UNICEF.
-“It’s nice here,” she said of the new centers with approval.
+“It’s nice here,” she said of the new facilities, with approval.
 “It doesn’t have a muddy floor.”